Sid200/blog/_posts/2019-04-10-the-essence-of-lambdas-in-c.md

 ---
 layout: post
 title: The Essence of Lambdas in C++
-description: Understand Lambdas in C++ like never before, in a beginner friendly manner
+description: Understand C++ lambdas like never before in a beginner friendly manner
-modified: 2020-04-13 17:18 +0000
+modified: 2020-09-11
 tags:
 - cpp
 - c++